+The labor market is still tight.
+Sitting back and waiting (and hoping) for the right candidates to apply to your job postings is not an effective way to staff your openings.
+You need to be proactive.
 Being proactive includes targeting passive job seekers.
 These are professionals who aren’t sending out resumes but would be open to switching roles if an enticing opportunity came along.
 Passive job seekers aren’t responding to job ads.
 They aren’t even looking at job ads.
-So reactive recruitment efforts simply won’t reach them.

 You can’t hope to identify and potentially recruit passive job seekers if you are, to put it bluntly, passive.
 You need to take the initiative by identifying and contacting passive job seekers yourself.
 Here are strategies that can help you do just that: